THE GLENWOOD HOT SPRINGS POOL

 - Admission fees are variable depending on age, time of day and season.

-- Currently, outside food and beverages (other than water) may not be brought into the pool area.
+- Outside food and beverages (other than water) may not be brought into the pool area.

 - Swimsuit and towel rentals are available.